Applies to England

 It’s important you understand what will happen at an appeal hearing so that you can be prepared.
 First, the clerk or the chair of the panel will introduce everyone to the hearing.
 They will explain everything that will happen during and after your hearing.

-The panel will then usually hear the appeal in 2 parts.
+The panel will then usually hear the appeal in 2 stages.

 First, it will ask the presenting officer to present the admission authority’s reasons for refusing to admit another child at the school.
 Then, the panel will ask you to present your reasons as to why you believe the school should admit your child.